PyJobShop

 Task index to add.

-A machine resource is a specialized resource that only processes one task at a time and can handle sequencing constraints.
+A resource that processes tasks only one at a time and can enforce sequencing constraints.

 Parameters: